aws-samples/batch-processing-gateway-on-emr-on-eks/emr-on-eks/README-Spark.md

 After successful completion of the job, you should be able to see the below message in the logs.

 ```
-You should see a line like below in the logs:
 Pi is roughly 3.1452757263786317
 ```